-Enabling IPv6 for Hosted Applications
+Enabling IPv6 for Hosted Apps

 Note: Amazon Web Services (AWS) EC2 instances currently do not support IPv6.

-Complete the following steps to enable support for IPv6 application domains:
+To enable support for IPv6 app domains:

 - If you are using the HAProxy load balancer for SSL termination, route to its IPv4 address.